Myndex/apca-introduction/analysis.md

 whether APCA is *better* than WCAG 2.x.
 Instead this is a systematic comparison of their mathemetical properties._

-If xi has no knowledge of the science of visual perception, then xi should not be making unsupported opinions as if they were facts.
+If xi has no knowledge of the science of visual perception, then I'd certainly prefer that xi not state unsupported/uninformed opinions as if they were facts.

 > ## _Context: The Web Content Accessibility Guidelines (WCAG)_